ucb-bar/gemmini/README.md

 # Run a smaller workload in baremetal mode, on a cycle-accurate simulator
 ./scripts/run-verilator.sh template

-# Run a smaller workload with a proxy-kernel, on a cycle accurate simulator
+# Run a smaller workload with the proxy-kernel, on a cycle accurate simulator
 ./scripts/run-verilator.sh --pk template

 # Or, if you want to generate waveforms in `waveforms/`: